Origin | External surfaces of the fifth to twelfth ribs |

 Actions

-The external and internal oblique muscles can work together to cause rotation and lateral flexion of the trunk.
-If only one side of the external oblique muscle contracts (unilateral contraction), it can cause lateral flexion of the trunk.
-Unilateral contraction can also cause a rotation of the trunk in the direction of the other side (e.g if the right extenal oblique contracts, the toso rotates to the left).
-If both sides of the external oblique contract together (bilateral contraction), this causes a flexion of the trunk.
-In addition to flexion and rotation, it also provides support to other nearby abdominal structures.
-It can also assist in forced expiration by depressing the ribs by pulling on the fifth to twelfth rib origins [7] [8].
+The external and internal oblique muscles work together to enable trunk rotation and lateral flexion.
+When only one side of the external oblique muscle contracts (unilateral contraction), it results in lateral flexion of the trunk.
+Unilateral contraction also causes trunk rotation in the opposite direction (e.g., if the right external oblique contracts, the trunk rotates to the left).
+When both sides of the external oblique contract simultaneously (bilateral contraction), it leads to trunk flexion.
+In addition to flexion and rotation, the external oblique muscle also provides support to nearby abdominal structures and assists in forced expiration by depressing the ribs, pulling on the fifth to twelfth rib origins [7] [8].

 Innervation